Kernel-based Joint Multiple Graph Learning and Clustering of Graph Signals: conclusion

 \section{conclusion}

-In this letter, we proposed the KMGL algorithm to incorporate node-side information in clustering graph signals and learning multiple graphs.
-The node-side information was represented via kernels, and we offered a filter-based framework to model its relation with the data and the underlying graphs.
+In this letter, we introduced the KMGL algorithm, which incorporates node-side information in clustering graph signals and learning multiple graphs.
+We used kernels to represent this node-side information and built a framework that uses filters to model the relationship between the data and the underlying graphs.
+We solved the optimization problem associated with KMGL using the BCD method, and we proved its convergence.
+Our experiments have shown that KMGL outperforms existing methods, especially when dealing with high levels of noise and a large number of clusters.
+The theoretical guarantees and experiments underscore the potential value of KMGL in real-world applications.